Nick Cannon: Comedian announces death of five-month-old son Zen

 "We have the word widower for when a husband or wife loses their spouse," noted one person [Wanda Roe in Twitter comments] online.
 "We have the word orphan for when a child loses their parent.
 But we have no word for when a parent loses their child."

-"I am praying for you brother, this is such heart-breaking news," added another [Steven McCoy on Instagram comments].
+"I am praying for you brother, this is such heart-breaking news," added another.
 "You all will get through this, together.
 Just know you aren't alone.
 You have people who loves you and will hold your hand through this process."

 Cannon has seven children, including Zen, the eldest two from his marriage to ex wife and pop superstar Mariah Carey.